SimulPiscator/AirSane/README.md

 before the "escl" entry if present.
 (There are two airscan backends, called "escl" and "airscan", but only "airscan" is compatible with AirSane.)
-When done, `scanimage -L` should list your AirSane devices, and SANE clients such as XSane should be able to scan from them.
+When done, `scanimage -L` should list your AirSane devices, and SANE clients such as XSane or simple-scan should be able to scan from them.

 ### Windows
 eSCL support in Windows has been introduced in Windows 11 first, but is now available